 When you’re unable to let the kids outside, everyone in the house can start to feel a little stir-crazy.
 Living in the Pacific Northwest of the United States, I can totally relate.
-We’re bound indoors for weeks on end sometimes due to the wet and dreary winter months.
+We’re bound indoors for weeks on end sometimes, due to the wet and dreary winter months.

 While a bit of boredom is actually good for kids, they should still be physically active and thoughtfully engaged.
-I don’t know about you, but when my little one gets too bored, she can start to get a bit destructive (and the frustrating for EVERYONE.)
+I don’t know about you, but when my little one gets too bored, she can start to get a bit destructive (and that’s frustrating for EVERYONE.)
 Here’s some inspiration for ways to keep kids busy playing when they’re stuck inside.

 1 Build an Obstacle Course